The National State of the Assets Project

 Q: How is the data reported?

-• Identify the challenges for infrastructure in the future
+• Insights into long-term challenges for infrastructure

 Q: When will the report be released?